New Zealand School Esports

 Yes.
 Your registration must include the contact information of a valid teacher in charge who is aware of the competition.

-If you feel a team has cheated during your match, please open a ticket in the competition discord, or notify your match admin.
+If you feel a team has cheated during your match, please submit a formal complaint.

 Of course!
 There is nothing stopping your school from competing in multiple esports competitions.